Unix Timestamp Converter guide

 When should I use the Unix Timestamp Converter?

 Use it when your task matches one of these common needs: Convert a UTC date and time into Unix seconds for logs or APIs.
 Convert Unix seconds or milliseconds into an ISO UTC timestamp.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know a UTC date and time, or a numeric Unix timestamp with the seconds or milliseconds unit selected.

 What is the Unix Timestamp Converter doing with my inputs?